 Description Sets the priority of the target task to the specified value.
-The value of Priority is constrained only by the size of an int on the target environment, but a range of 0 to 15 is recommended.
+The priority should not be higher than the configured value for the NDK's Global.highTaskPriLevel property (the priority for high priority NDK tasks), which is 7 by default.
 0 is the lowest priority and should be reserved for an idle task.
 If the specified priority is negative, the task is blocked.